-- 58. When reporting its policies, actions and targets related to the pollution, the undertaking shall specify whether and how they address: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its business sites; - (c) identifying and implementing Best Available Techniques, as established by the Commission Implementing Decision 2014/738/EU and mandated by Directive 2010/75/EU, and in accordance with the indications provided in ESRS E2; - (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining. - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.
+- 58.56.
+When reporting its policies, actions and targets related to the pollution, the undertaking shall specify whether and how they address: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its business sites; - (c) identifying and implementing Best Available Techniques, (BAT), as established by the Commission Implementing Decision 2014/738/EU and mandated required by

+Directive 2010/75/EU, as amended by Directive 2024/1785/EU (especially Articles 13 to 15), and in accordance with the indications provided in ESRS E2; (AR 25);

+- (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining; - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.

-- 59. The undertaking shall disclose the percentage of business sites that have an environmental management (or monitoring) plan (EMP) in operation. - 60.
+- 59.57.
+The undertaking shall disclose the percentage of business sites that have an environmental management (or monitoring) plan (EMP) in operation. - 60.58.
 The undertaking shall indicate the percentage of business sites in which the acid drainage is: - (a) predicted to occur or has been found to occur; - (b) has not been actively mitigated; and - (c) is not under treatment or remediation.